“It does not matter where you come from, you cannot be successful if your colleagues, customers, partners, and suppliers don’t trust you”

 For example, you can organize a workshop for the team to be able to share the differences between cultures and some expressions they find funny or they are puzzled with.
 You can make up the activity as a game to laugh about the differences.
 The important here is not to erase differences, but to connect people knowing their differences.

-In my case, I spent countless hours talking with each team members to make everybody aware about our different ways of communicating.
-We organised some team talks to understand each other better and to set up team agreements.
+In my case, I spent countless hours talking with each team member to make everybody aware of our different ways of communicating.
+We organized some team talks to understand each other better and to set up team agreements.
 Our team agreements became our common language and when there was a misunderstanding we could refer to them as a common definition.

-We realised our Sprint reviews were always done by the developers showing some new functionalities, and although it was good for team members to show what they had done we were missing a part of the team.
-We were not showing any work the QA specialists were doing nor any advancement we were making in automation or reports generation.
+We realized our Sprint reviews were always done by the developers showing some new functionalities, and although it was good for team members to show what they had done we were missing a part of the team.
+We were not showing any work the QA specialists were doing nor any advancement we were making in automation or report generation.

-We could see a gap being created a gap at the stakeholders level because a part of us was never being shown.
+We could see a gap being created a gap at the stakeholder’s level because a part of us was never being shown.
 The team talked about it and we decided to try adding different elements to the Sprint reviews.
-We were not just showing functionalities being developed but also how we tested it, the documentation generated and how it will be handled to other teams like the operational one or the infrastructure one.
+We were not just showing functionalities being developed but also how we tested it, the documentation generated, and how it will be handled by other teams like the operational one or the infrastructure one.

-We also decided to change the dynamics, not having the same side of the video conference call starting all the time but to make things more dynamics and a bit surprising.
-We showed more and it allowed us to receive more feedback on our work, how to improve and we generated new ideas.
+We also decided to change the dynamics, not having the same side of the video conference call starting all the time but making things more dynamic and a bit surprising.
+We showed more and it allowed us to receive more feedback on our work, and how to improve and we generated new ideas.

-The Stakeholders became more positive and got a better understanding on how the team was working therefore they developed also trust in us.
-By making things transparent at all levels you naturally creates trust.
+The Stakeholders became more positive and got a better understanding of how the team was working therefore they developed also trust in us.
+By making things transparent at all levels you naturally create trust.

 Like my team, you can enhance your Sprint reviews but there is not just only this.
-Create dedicated channels for the team, one serious, one fun, or organise pictures challenge on Friday, making your team members taking an office funny picture of where they are currently working, etc.
+Create dedicated channels for the team, one serious, one fun, or organized pictures challenge on Friday, making your team members take an office funny picture of where they are currently working, etc.